 It’s worth mentioning that people who practice meditation report to lose short-term memory when they fall off the wagon.
 Have you tried any meditation techniques?

 3. Avoid sugar and foods with added sugar.

-Researchers say that sugar can ruin short-term memory.
-It raises blood sugar levels which consequently reduces attention span and ruins mood.
+Researchers say that sugar can increase forgetfulness It raises blood sugar levels which consequently reduces attention span and ruins mood.
 Sugar is in almost every processed food.
 So reduce intake of processed foods and avoid using table sugar.

 4. Use supplements.

 Some supplements have been proven to improve short-term memory.
 They include: